 c.
 Submit Accounts to Companies House

 Accounts can be submitted to Companies House using their online service, which requires the company authentication code for access.
 Alternatively, paper copies can be submitted by post, although online filing is faster and more secure.
-Deadlines for submission vary; private limited companies must file their accounts within nine months of the end of their accounting period, whereas public limited companies have six months.
+Deadlines for submission vary: private limited companies must file their accounts within nine months of the end of their accounting period, whereas public limited companies have six months.
+First accounts have longer deadlines (21 months from incorporation for private companies and 18 months for public companies).

 d.
 Prepare the Company Tax Return (CT600)